WyvernNavy/Smart-Task-Planner/README.md

-# 🚀 Smart Task Planner with Gemini AI & Authentication
+# 🚀 Smart Task Planner

 A Next.js application that uses Google's Gemini AI to break down goals into actionable tasks with timelines and dependencies.
 Features complete authentication with JWT tokens, MongoDB, and email verification via OTP.